 CITY WITHIN THE CITY

-Co-curated by Gertrude Contemporary and Artsonje Center, Seoul City Within the City, features seventeen Australian and international artists whose works reveal the personal, fictional, composite and re-purposed narratives that arise when human subjectivity encounters the built environment.
+Co-curated by Gertrude Contemporary and Artsonje Center, Seoul, City Within the City, featured seventeen Australian and international artists whose works reveal the personal, fictional, composite and re-purposed narratives that arise when human subjectivity encounters the built environment.

-Presented initially at Art Sonje, Seoul in November 2011, City Within the City at Gertrude Contemporary includes major new installation works by Australian artists Ash Keating, Alicia Frankovich and Andrew McQualter, as well as a selection of key works from the estate of Emil Goh.
-City Within the City also comprises significant works by internationally acclaimed artists Haegue Yang, Kim Beom and Minouk Lim, among many others.
+Presented initially at Art Sonje, Seoul, in November 2011, City Within the City at Gertrude Contemporary included major new installation works by Australian artists Ash Keating, Alicia Frankovich and Andrew McQualter, as well as a selection of key works from the estate of Emil Goh.
+City Within the City also comprised significant works by internationally acclaimed artists Haegue Yang, Kim Beom and Minouk Lim, among many others.
 The works draw on literature, architecture, landscape urbanism and cinema history in their examination of political and social theory that underscores the relationship between human subjectivity and the urban environment.

 We gratefully acknowledge the support of ARKO funding to support collaborative group Part-time Suite's 4 week residency in Australia to make new work for the exhibition.

-This exhibition has also been made possible with the support of Russell Investments and Cake industries.
+This exhibition was also made possible with the support of Russell Investments and Cake industries.